magicbell/community/README.md

 Files can be found in the [/spec](/spec) directory:

-- `openapi.json,yaml:` OpenAPI 3.0 spec matching the public MagicBell API.
+- `openapi.json:` OpenAPI 3.0 spec matching the public MagicBell API.
+- `postman.json` Postman 2.1.0 spec matching the public MagicBell API.

 ## Vendor Extensions